chota5511/quans_minecraft_server/README.md

 # Quan's Minecraft Server
 ## Introduction <a name=introduction></a>
-A very lightweight Minecraft Server for Docker container is based on [Amazon Corretto](https://hub.docker.com/_/amazoncorretto) and [PaperMC](https://papermc.io)
+A very lightweight Minecraft Server for Docker container based on [Amazon Corretto](https://hub.docker.com/_/amazoncorretto) and [PaperMC](https://papermc.io)

 ## Table of content
   - [Introduction](#introduction)